amp-cli/amp/README.md

 Admin Password zFWx9D22
 ```

-The "my-application" package depends on the "amp" package (using "require-dev" or
+The `my-application` package depends on the `amp` package (using `require-dev` or
-"suggest").
-The "amp create" step creates a new database in the local mysqld and
+`suggest`).
+The `amp create` step creates a new database in the local mysqld and
 a new virutal-host in the local httpd; then it writes out necessary credentials
 (eg the mysql username and password) to a config file.

 Additional thoughts:

- * "amp" IS NOT a complete stack with bundled binaries (for PHP, MySQL, etc).
+ * `amp` IS NOT a complete stack with bundled binaries (for PHP, MySQL, etc).
- * "amp" IS NOT a cluster-management tool for remote servers.
+ * `amp` IS NOT a cluster-management tool for remote servers.
- * "amp" IS NOT a one-click installer.
+ * `amp` IS NOT a one-click installer.
- * "amp" IS NOT a system-administration suite.
+ * `amp` IS NOT a system-administration suite.
- * "amp" is primarily AN INTERFACE to the local *AMP stack -- it aims to help
+ * `amp` is primarily AN INTERFACE to the local *AMP stack -- it aims to help
    application developers write their own install scripts.
- * "amp" aims to be PORTABLE -- to work with common PHP development environments
+ * `amp` aims to be PORTABLE -- to work with common PHP development environments
    such as Debian/Ubuntu, MAMP, XAMPP, or MacPorts.
- * "amp" is designed for DEVELOPMENT AND TESTING.
+ * `amp` is designed for DEVELOPMENT AND TESTING.
 If you need to automatically install
    copies of applications from source-code in a variety of environments (for
    integration-tests, test-fixtures, demos, bug-fixing, training, collaboration, etc),
-   then "amp" can help.
+   then `amp` can help.

-## About "amp": Pre-Alpha Example ##
+## About `amp`: Pre-Alpha Example ##

-At time of writing, "amp" is in-development and doesn't fully meet its vision.
+At time of writing, `amp` is in-development and doesn't fully meet its vision.
-In the third line, the developer shouldn't call "amp create" directly; rather,
+In the third line, the developer shouldn't call `amp create` directly; rather,
-the author of "my-application" should include an "install.sh" script, and
+the author of `my-application` should include an `install.sh` script, and
 the downstream developer can run it:

 ```